 According to the substance definition in REACH, solvents which may be separated without affecting the stability of the substance or changing its composition should be excluded.
 As in the above case, isododecane is also acting as stabilizing agent and cannot be totally separated due to explosive properties of the substance, isododecane has to be regarded as an additive and not as a solvent only.
-However the substance should be still regarded as mono-constituent substance.

-Therefore, the substance should be registered as the solution at the highest concentration possible which guarantees save handling:
+However the substance should still be regarded as a mono-constituent substance.
+Therefore, the substance should be registered as the solution with the lowest concentration of isododecane which guarantees safe handling: